Allen Robinson II Player Prop Bets for NFL Week 7 | Chicago vs. Tampa Bay 10/24/2021

 Matchup vs. Tampa Bay

-- Robinson's 56.5 receiving yards per game in his two career matchups against the Buccaneers are 56.5 more than his over/under for Sunday's game.
+- Against the Buccaneers, Robinson has averaged 56.5 receiving yards per game over his two career matchups, 2.0 more than his over/under for Sunday's game.

-- Robinson has caught a touchdown pass versus the Buccaneers once, but did not have multiple TDs in that game.
+- In two matchups, Robinson has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Buccaneers.

 - Note: Robinson's stats vs. Buccaneers date back to 2016.

-- The 292.7 yards per game the Buccaneers are giving up through the air makes them the NFL's 26th-ranked pass defense.
+- The Buccaneers are giving up 292.7 passing yards per game this year, the NFL's 26th-ranked pass defense.

-- The Buccaneers have allowed 14 touchdowns through the air (2.3 per game).
-They are 28th in the league in that category.
+- The Buccaneers' defense is 28th in the league, conceding 2.3 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Packers, Robinson was targeted seven times and racked up four catches for 53 yards.
+- In last week's game against the Packers, Robinson was targeted seven times and recorded four catches for 53 yards.

-- Robinson has also contributed with 11 receptions for 148 yards over his last three games.
-He's been targeted 15 times, producing 49.3 yards per game.
+- During his last three games, Robinson has 11 catches (on 15 targets) for 148 yards, averaging 49.3 yards per game.

 Robinson's Chicago Teammates